MercersKitchen/Music-Player-github.io/Music App/Procedural/ReadMe Vocabulary.txt

 Parameters: explicit (in procedure header) & implicit (in anticipation of a procedure)

 Program segment: within a procedure, i.e. between {}

+Selection (intermeidate): try-exception
+- use of console to determine unknown exceptions
+- use of elseIf to determine handling of known exceptions (see next & previous buttons)

+Procedures defined as student-developed / algorithmic:
+- NOT Calls to existing libraries or program code are
+- NOT: Built-in event handlers (i.e. "when" in blockbased)

+---

+BIG Ideas Addressed (See Page 16-21)